-The data show that in some benchmarks,gcc95, vortex00 and basicmath, CATCH is better than victim cache while for the others victim cache is better.
-The important observation from this graph is that the performance gain from the combination of CATCH and victim cache is additive.
-This indicates that CATCH captures misses that are not only conflict misses in a set but also exploits another behavior of the programs, the cache content duplication, that appears to happen across sets.
+The data show that in some benchmarks, gcc95, vortex00 and basicmath, CATCH is better than the victim cache while for the others victim cache is superior.
+However, the more important observation from this graph is that the performance gain from the combination of CATCH and victim cache is additive.
+This indicates that CATCH captures misses that are not conflict misses in the same set but across sets.